Around 4,781 Requests For Health Financing Approved Under Tahafuz Programme - UrduPoint

 Around 4,781 Requests For Health Financing Approved Under 'Tahafuz Programme'

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Aug, 2023 ) :The Ministry of Poverty Alleviation and Social Safety has approved 4,781 requests of deserving patients for health financing from May 2022-March 2023 under the 'Tahafuz programme'.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Aug, 2023 ) :The Ministry of Poverty Alleviation and Social Safety has approved 4,781 requests of deserving patients for health financing from May 2022 to March 2023 under the 'Tahafuz programme'.

 "A total of 15,729 requests of the deserving patients have been approved for health financing since the inception of the programme" an official source revealed.